ABausG/home_widget/README.md

 to [AppDelegate.swift](example/ios/Runner/AppDelegate.swift)

 ### Clicking
-To detect if the App was initially started by clicking the Widget you can call `HomeWidget.initiallyLaunchedFromHomeWidget()` if the App was already running in the Background you can receive these Events by listening to `HomeWidget.widgetClicked`.
-Both methods will provide Uris so you can easily send back data from the Widget to the App to for example navigate to a content page.
+To detect if the App has been initially started by clicking the Widget you can call `HomeWidget.initiallyLaunchedFromHomeWidget()` if the App was already running in the Background you can receive these Events by listening to `HomeWidget.widgetClicked`.
+Both methods will provide Uris, so you can easily send back data from the Widget to the App to for example navigate to a content page.

 In order for these methods to work you need to follow these steps: